FAIA, LEED® AP, Design Partner

 Between his first and current tenures at SOM, Cooper explored his interest in the arts community and intimately scaled projects as a principal for Cooper Joseph Studio.
 SOM’s design culture of integrated architecture and structure brought Cooper back and set him on a new course of innovation.

 The primary focus of Cooper's work at SOM is high-rise commercial office, residential, and mixed-use projects.
-His experience with complex projects ranges from 7 World Trade Center—the first building to rise on the footprint of the former World Trade Center site—to Time Warner Center, a transformative mixed-use project that created a new gateway for the Upper West Side.
+His experience with complex projects ranges from 7 World Trade Center—the first building to rise on the former World Trade Center site—to Time Warner Center, a transformative mixed-use project that created a new gateway for the Upper West Side.

 Cooper has contributed his design approach to a number of large-scale residential developments across the city, embedding in each a distinct sense of place and connecting it within its neighborhood.
 His local work includes 101 Warren Street in TriBeCa, 11 West 61st Street on Manhattan's West Side, and a new residential development on the Brooklyn waterfront.

 Cooper has also worked on a number of important projects overseas.
 His designs for supertall towers have produced notable achievements, including a ventilation patent for Seoul Light DMC and an original structural solution for Teardrop Tower, also in Seoul.
-He also has significant institutional design experience at John Jay College and Mount Sinai Center for Science and Medicine.
+He also has significant institutional design experience at John Jay College and Mount Sinai Hess Center for Science and Medicine.